fbpx

 4. You need to be extremely disciplined

 When you live alone, there’s no one to tell you to make your bed every morning or to wash the dishes.
 There’s no one to tell you not to eat too much junk food.
 You must keep yourself accountable for your actions.
-Set rules in place for yourself and follow them to the latter.
+Set rules in place for yourself and follow them to the letter.
 You can form good habits.
 It’s all in the mind and once you put your mind to doing it, nothing and no one can stop you.

 Getting A Handle On Self Discipline–How To Build And Reinforce Healthy Habits